Knowledge Management Cycle: From Theory to Real-World Implementation

 Your knowledge management cycle needs proper storage before you can share it effectively with others.
 The way you share and present knowledge will impact how effectively people adopt and utilize it throughout your organization.

-Visual presentation of knowledge makes it much easier to understand and remember.
-American internet users (86%) turn to video to learn new information.
-Visual formats have several benefits:
+Visual presentation of knowledge makes it much easier to understand and remember, as 86% of American internet users turn to video to learn new information.
+Utilizing visual formats has several benefits:

-- Videos: Almost three-quarters of training professionals now use video in their training delivery.
+• Videos: Most training professionals now use video in their training delivery.

 Communication platforms today work as powerful knowledge-sharing hubs.
 Microsoft Teams does more than just communication – it works as a resilient knowledge base through dedicated channels, permission controls, and integration with tools like SharePoint.